Operation Independence: 1975

 Nevertheless, the military was not to have everything its way.
 On 16 August Corporal Miguel Dardo Juárez is shot dead in a gun battle that took place in Las Mesadas, with six guerrillas reportedly killed in that action.
-On 28 August, a bomb was planted at the Tucumán air base airstrip by Montoneros in support of their comrades in the ERP.
-The blast destroyed an Air Force C-130 transport carrying 114 anti-guerrilla Gendarmerie commandos heading for home leave, killing six and wounding 29.
+On 28 August, a bomb was planted at the Tucumán air base airstrip by Montoneros in the form of their "Marcos Osatinsky Platoon" in support of their comrades in the ERP.
+The blast destroyed an Air Force C-130 transport carrying 114 anti-guerrilla Gendarmerie commandos heading for home leave, killing six (First Sergeants Juan Esteban Riveros and Pedro Francisco Yáñez and Gendarmes Raúl Remberto Cuello, Marcelo Godoy, Francisco Evaristo Gómez and Juan Argentino Luna) and wounding 40.
 The following day saw the derailment of a train carrying troops back from the guerrilla front about 64 kilometers south of the city of Tucumán, this time without any casualties.
 Most of the Compañía de Monte's general staff were killed in a special forces raid in October, but the guerrilla units continued to fight.

 On 5 September an army platoon operating outside Potrero Negro fell into an ERP ambush and the officer in charge, Second Lieutenant Rodolfo Berdina was mortally wounded and Private Ismael Maldonado was killed at the very start of the firefight.

 On 7 October, four soldiers of the Argentine Army were reported killed after coming under heavy fire from part of a 30-strong ERP force that had take up advantageous positions on a height overlooking the Los Sosa River.